-For example, if you have a credit limit of $1,000 and your card issuer offers cash advances up to 20 percent of your limit, you could borrow up to $200.
+If you have a credit limit of $1,000 and your card issuer offers cash advances up to 20% of your limit, you could borrow up to $200.
 Your recent credit card statement, online account, and cardmember agreement should have information about your cash advance limit.

 Making a credit card cash withdrawal

 ATM: You can withdraw cash from your credit card account using an ATM.
 However, you must set up a PIN with your credit card issuer.
 Using your PIN and the cash advance option, you can insert your credit card at any qualifying ATM to access funds immediately.
 Your withdrawal is subject to your cash advance limit, and the ATM may also have a limit on how much you can withdraw in a single day.

 Bank: You can visit a bank or credit union teller to get a cash advance from your credit card account.
 You’ll need your credit card and a photo ID to withdraw the funds.

 Convenience Check: You may be able to request convenience checks from your credit card company and use them the same way you use regular checks.
 Once a convenience check clears, the amount gets deducted from your credit limit.

 Online Transfer: An online transfer is another way to pull cash from your credit card.
 You can log in to your credit card account to request the advance, which typically gets deposited into your checking account within a few days.

 You can think of a credit card cash advance as a short-term loan, albeit a pricey one.
 A credit card cash advance typically comes with substantial credit card fees.